A SEMINAR BY DANIEL BARNETT

 THE EMPLOYMENT RIGHTS BILL

-A live, half-day seminar over Zoom explaining what you need to know about the Government's new employment legislation.
+A half-day seminar, recorded on 29 October 2024, explaining what you need to know about the Government's new employment legislation.

-The government is about to publish its long-awaited Employment Rights Bill, fundamentally shifting the balance of power between employers and workers.
+The Employment Rights Bill fundamentally shifts the balance of power between employers and workers.

 Hailed as the biggest shake-up of employment rights in the last 25 years, every employment lawyer and HR Professional needs to understand these changes.

-Hosted by barrister Daniel Barnett, this half-day on-demand seminar will arm you with a complete understanding of the forthcoming Act and give you practical strategies and suggestions of what to do NOW to make sure you are ready when the Act comes into force.
+Hosted by barrister Daniel Barnett in November 2024, this half-day on-demand seminar arms you with a complete understanding of the key sections of the 158-page Bill, and gives you practical strategies and suggestions of what to do NOW to make sure you are ready when it comes into force.

 • the new rules protecting expectant and new mothers